-While some experts believe age discrimination may have caused older employees to be laid off at higher rates than their younger counterparts, many agree that ageism will make it more difficult for older workers to find new jobs.
+While some experts believe age discrimination may have caused older employees to be laid off at higher rates during the COVID-19 crisis than their younger counterparts, many agree that ageism will make it more difficult for older workers to find new jobs.

 "Business has a disproportionate number of high-end performers out of a job because of the pandemic," Joe Mullings, CEO and founder of The Mullings Group and Chief Visionary Officer of MRI, said.
 "The over-50-year-old category of managers and professionals will likely be hit the hardest.
 They will have a tougher time re-engaging with their markets due to ageism and their higher salaries."

 There are changes older folks can make — to your job search, mindset and job application — to get on the right side of the hiring curve when the economy bounces back, according to Mullings.
 These five pieces of career advice, from experts, can help you do just that.

 1. Recognize the red flags of ageist organizations.

 Sean Nguyen, Director at Internet Advisor, says companies that are "overly boastful about their 'young,' 'fun' company culture instead of experience or that use too many buzzwords" may not be worth your time.

 "If I had to bet, they won’t last long, either, so you’ll have to start from square one," Nguyen added.

 Phone screen questions can also serve as a red flag a company isn't worth sinking more time into.

 "If you encounter interview questions like 'when do you expect to retire?' or 'how long have you been working?,' these are likely signs of a company that discriminates based on age," Jack Wang, CEO of Amazing Beauty Hair, said.